Silveriomrs/Minerva_RAM_Test/README.md

 The user must introduce the 3 codes them into the PHP mentioned tool at http://www.nightfallcrew.com/minervaram.
 Sadly it was only useful for a part of users that have a QL with stock RAM of 128K.

 ## Later distribuitor modifications
-When Sinclair started to sell the Sinclair QL (and till the end of its production) the amount of memory was 128KiB distribuited in the main PCB placed in 16 sockets of 8 Kbits each.
+When Sinclair started to sell the Sinclair QL (and till the end of its production) the amount of memory was 128KiB distribuited in the main PCB placed in 16 sockets of 64Kbits each.

 But some distribuitors use to make some **modification on the main board replacing the original TMS-4164 for MT-1257 of 256Kbits each increasing the total amount of RAM till 512KBytes**.
 That was the case of the <ins>Danish company H.Christensen&Søn as</ins>.